LIPS-scheme/lips/REFERENCE.md

 ```
 (set-special! symbol name [type])

-Add special symbol to the list of transforming operators by the parser.
+Add a special symbol to the list of transforming operators by the parser.
 e.g.: `(add-special! "#" 'x)` will allow to use `#(1 2 3)` and it will be
 transformed into (x (1 2 3)) so you can write x macro that will process
 the list.
-3rd argument is optional and it can be constant value
+3rd argument is optional, and it can be one of two values:
-lips.specials.SPLICE if this constant is used it will transform
+lips.specials.LITERAL, which is the default behavior, or
+lips.specials.SPLICE which causes the value to be unpacked into the expression.
-`#(1 2 3)` into (x 1 2 3) that is required by # that define vectors.
+This can be used for e.g. to make `#(1 2 3)` into (x 1 2 3) that is needed
+by # that defines vectors.
 ```

 ## sin
 ```
-#<undefined>
+(sin n)

+Function that calculates sine of a number.
 ```

 ## single
 ```
 (single list)

-Function check if argument is list with single element
+Checks if argument is list with one element.
 ```

 ## some
 ```
 (some fn list)

-Higher order function that call argument on each element of the list.
+Higher-order function that calls fn on each element of the list.
-It stops when function fn return true for a value if so it will
+It stops and returns true when fn returns true for a value.
-return true.
-If none of the values give true, the function return false
+If none of the values give true, some will return false.
+Analogous to Python any(map(fn, list)).
 ```

 ## sort
 ```
 (sort list [predicate])

-Sort the list using optional predicate function. if not function is specified
+Sorts the list using optional predicate function.
+If no comparison function is given
 it will use <= and sort in increasing order.
 ```